Building a Custom Query Router with HAProxy

 Health Checks & Failover Routing

 Zero-downtime execution depends on accurate node readiness validation and automatic partition failover.
-HAProxy supports native database-specific health probes that validate actual query execution capability rather than mere TCP port availability.
+HAProxy supports database-specific health probes:

 mode tcp